JTM-Network/.github/TradingUI.md

 # Introduction
 Client requested a desktop application, which provided low latency trading with custom features for their needs.
-To complete this project I had to research encryption methods based on the strict requirements of the API, and provide a constant connection to the server while handling disconnects/errors smoothly as to not disrupt the clients trading experience.
+To complete this project I had to research encryption methods based on the strict requirements of the API, and provide a constant connection to the server while handling disconnects/errors smoothly, creating a robust system to not disrupt the clients trading experience.
 Key features that needed to be implemented:

 - Limit Orders
   - Be able to buy and sell at a certain price in the market.